Sunday hunting is prohibited on all State Forest property Learn more about this alert.

 J. Sterling Morton established the first Arbor Day in Nebraska on April 10, 1872, to urge Americans to practice conservation by planting trees.
 On March 31, 1822, President Warren G. Harding issued a proclamation urging all governors to set aside the last Friday in April as the Golden Anniversary of Arbor Day.
 In 1961, under then Governor Elbert N. Carvel and the General Assembly, the last Friday in April was formally declared as Arbor Day in Delaware.

-Arbor Day was observed in Delaware on Friday, April 26, 2024.
+Arbor Day will be observed in Delaware on Friday, April 25, 2025.

 Planting a tree is a fun activity we can enjoy today, knowing that the tree will continue to improve our lives over time.
 Trees planted throughout our communities not only provide beauty but help shade our streets and schoolyards and create habitat and food for wildlife.
 Awareness of the difference between tree species helps in selecting the proper tree to plant in a given location based on site conditions, temperature and soil.